rossogames/Rossoforge-Addressables/README.md

   </tr>
 </table>

-**Rossoforge - Addressables** Is a lightweight wrapper for Unity Addressables, designed to simplify asset loading, releasing, and reference handling across your project.
-Part of the RossoForge framework.
+**Rossoforge-Addressables** Is a lightweight wrapper for Unity Addressables, designed to simplify asset loading, releasing, and reference handling across your project

 **Version**: Unity 6 or higher